aksholokhov/pysr3/paper.md

 Reliable automated feature selection requires easy-to-use libraries, so that practitioners can test and compare multiple regularization approaches using their data, choose the most effective method, and apply the analysis at scale.
 These libraries should be flexible and modular enough to accommodate future developments, such as newly proposed regularizers, without forcing the practitioner to implement new solvers for each approach.
 At the same time, the libraries must be efficient and robust enough to handle common challenges such as ill-conditioned problems that arise in datasets with correlated predictors.
 The PySR3 library is designed to easily include new loss functions, constraints, information criteria, and regularization strategies.
 All PySR3 models fully adhere the standards and interface requirements of `sklearn` [@sklearn_api], providing a familiar interface to users.

-Currently PySR3 models can be used to automatically select features in both linear regression models and linear mixed effects (LME) models, which extend linear regression to clustered data settings.
+Currently, PySR3 models can be used to automatically select features in both linear regression models and linear mixed effects (LME) models, which extend linear regression to clustered data settings.
 LME models commonly arise in longitudinal data analysis and meta-analysis.
 Feature selection for linear mixed-effects models is harder than for linear regression models due to  non-linearity of LMEs and within-group correlations.
 To the best of our knowledge, there are no standalone Python packages for mixed-effect feature selection.

 # Core idea and structure of `pysr3`